niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 Instead of intercepting the `conn` in the endpoint, we could forward it from the application's main router to the `WebhookShunt`, modify it and call a second router who's sole purpose would be to handle the hooks.

-1. The request hits Router which has one path for all webhooks (`"/webhook"`)
+1. The request hits router which has one path for all webhooks (`"/webhook"`)
 2. `conn` is forwarded to the WebhookShunt which modifies the path based on the request payload
 3. The WebhookShunt calls the WebhookRouter, passing it the modified `conn`
 4. The WebhookRouter matches the `conn` path and calls the appropriate action on the WebhookController